ricardoMondardo/rmondardo.vuejs.common.components/fractal/docs/01-index.md

 ---
-title: YourProjectName
+title: Common components library
 ---

-This set of pages includes all components the YourProjectName website is build with.
-Atomic based design is used.
+This set of common components, feel free to use them.